-Donna Power – Sports Therapy was Inspired by my Children
+Donna Power – From Beauty Therapist to Sports Therapist Inspired by her Children

-Sports Therapy was the furthest thing from Donna Power’s mind when she was a teenager.
-Soon to be a young mother and a young wife with her own home, sports therapy continued to be the furthest thing from her mind through Donna’s twenties.
+Sports therapy was the furthest thing from Donna Power’s mind when she was a teenager.
+Soon to be a mother and a wife with her own home, it continued to be the furthest thing from her mind throughout her twenties.

-It wasn’t until Donna’s young children started to play sports that the concept of sports therapy materialized in her mind.
+It wasn’t until her young children started to play sports that the concept of sports therapy materialised in her mind.